zenml-io/zenml/README.md

 👀 Have you had trouble replicating production pipelines and monitoring models in production?

-✅ If you answered yes to any of the above, ZenML is here to help with all that, and more...
+✅ If you answered yes to any of the above, ZenML is here to help with all that and more...

-Everyone loves to train ML models, but few talk about shipping them into production, and even fewer can do it well.
+Everyone loves to train ML models, but few talks about shipping them into production, and even fewer can do it well.
 At ZenML, we believe the journey from model development to production doesn't need to be long and painful.

 ![The long journey from experimentation to production.](docs/book/assets/1-pipeline-hard-reproduce.png)

-With ZenML, as a data scientist you can concentrate on what you do best - developing ML models, and not worry about infrastructure or deployment tools.
+With ZenML, you can concentrate on what you do best - developing ML models and not worry about infrastructure or deployment tools.

 If you come from unstructured notebooks or scripts with lots of manual processes, ZenML will make the path to production easier and faster for you and your team.
 Using ZenML allows you to own the entire pipeline - from experimentation to production.